 One simply needs to enter their personal and flight information, indicate how long they will be out of Japan, and whether they are coming back or not.
 The document will be stapled inside your passport, and should be kept with you during your entire travels.

-When you leave Japan on short breaks, be sure to present your Residence Card and tick the column (circled in above image) indicating your intention of departure and return, using the special re-entry permit system on the embarkation card for re-entrant.
+When you are leaving Japan temporarily, be sure to present your Residence Card and tick the column indicating your intention of departure and return, using the special re-entry permit system on the embarkation card for re-entrant.
 The embarkation cards are available at the international airports in Japan upon departure, and are to be presented to the immigration inspector upon leaving the country.

 These forms are prominently placed in various areas of Japanese international airports, so don’t worry too much about whether you will be able to find them.
 Simply keep in mind that you need to get this document before you leave, and keep an eye out as you normally make your way through the airport.
 In doubt, ask the airport staff where you can find this permit: they are very helpful and will be able to guide you efficiently.